 In Contra Costa County Schools Insurance Group's ongoing efforts to manage rising workers' compensation costs we have several tools available to our claims staff.
 Three of the largest cost containment components are as follows:

 CCCSIG utilizes a telephonic claims reporting tool through Company Nurse.
 This program (staffed by Registered Occupational Nurses utilizing medical triage protocols) benefits the employee and will reduce or in some cases eliminate, the paperwork at the site and district levels.
 This program assists the employee, CCCSIG and the district in returning the employee to work, on the day of injury, when medically possible.

 Pharmacy Benefit Management Program

 CCCSIG teamed up with myMatrixx, a pharmacy benefit management network, to provide a prescription drug program for work-related injuries.
 This program is available for all compensable work-related injuries with access to over 50,000 pharmacies, mail order services and a registered pharmacist available 24 hours a day.
 Injured workers are provided a Prescription Services ID so they do not have to incur out-of-pocket expense.
 For a complete list of participating pharmacies, call the toll free number 1 (877) 804-4900 or access myMatrixx's extensive network at

 Early Return to Work Program

 CCCSIG has an established, proactive Early Return to Work Program that is designed to assist employees while decreasing costs of work related injuries by immediately providing a temporary work assignment (TWA) to the injured worker with district cooperation.
-The TWA allows the employee to remain in the workforce and usually prevents the need for a substitute employee.
+The TWA allows the employee to remain in the workforce and aids in their recovery.

 Nurse Case Manager

 The CCCSIG Nurse Case Manager assists our claims department and districts with on site case management of both general and catastrophic claims.
 The nurse consults with physicians and assists in reviewing treatment plans and helps facilitate optimal and efficient recovery for the injured employee.

 Bill Review Service

 CCCSIG has its own bill review team that reviews all medical and pharmacy bills to ensure that all charges are in accordance with the California official medical fee schedule.

 ACOEM and Utilization Review